1995 NBA All-Star Game

-The 1995 NBA All-Star Game was the 45th edition of the All-Star Game.
-The Western Conference won 139–112.
-The city of Phoenix hosted the event for the second time (the only previous All-Star game there occurred in 1975).
+The 1995 NBA All-Star Game was an exhibition basketball game played on February 12, 1995, at the America West Arena in Phoenix, Arizona, home of the Phoenix Suns.
+It was the 45th edition of the National Basketball Association (NBA) All-Star Game, held during the 1994–95 NBA season.
+This was also the second time that Phoenix has hosted the All-Star Game; the city had previously hosted the event in 1975 at the Arizona Veterans Memorial Coliseum, the Suns' previous home arena.

+The Western All-Stars won the game 139–112 over the Eastern All-Stars.
 Mitch Richmond of the Sacramento Kings was voted MVP of the game.

 The 1995 NBA All-Star Game was broadcast by NBC the fifth consecutive year.

 Background information

 Charles Barkley was the main host of the event.
 During a break in the game near the fourth quarter he even wanted to shoot himself out of a catapult, but his coach made sure he didn't do it because he did not want his star player to get injured.

 Grant Hill of the Detroit Pistons was the first rookie in NBA history to lead the league in votes for this year's All-Star game.
 Hakeem Olajuwon led the Western Conference voting.
 Karl Malone and David Robinson were both questionable for the game due to injuries but they ended up playing limited minutes.
 Dominique Wilkins and Clyde Drexler were not selected.

 Larry Johnson came back to the All-Star lineup after missing last year's game due to a serious back injury.
-It meant a lot for him to come back from the injury and make the All-Star fame the next season.
+It meant a lot for him to come back from the injury and make the All-Star Game the next season.
 He came back as a reserve this year.
 Penny Hardaway played his first game as a starter for the Eastern conference team this year.
 Cedric Ceballos was selected as a reserve, but did not play due to being injured beforehand by Dikembe Mutombo in a regular season game.
 Mutombo replaced Ceballos.

 Michael Jordan missed the game as he was still in the midst of his first retirement from basketball.

+Brian Hill, head coach of the Eastern Conference leader Orlando Magic, coached the Eastern All-Stars.
+Paul Westphal, head coach of the Western Conference leader and game host Phoenix Suns, coached the Western All-Stars.